 Interestingly Pliny the Elder wrote nearly two thousand years ago that the British drank large amounts of a honey brew; that could have been a mead or a braggot.

 I have no experience of making beer from basic principles, but I have been brewing mead and a honey brown beer from a kit for many years; the latter is far simpler and quicker.
-You can be enjoying your braggot after a week, but the wine really needs to mature for over a year; otherwise it is harsh like a cheap whiskey.
+You can be enjoying your braggot after a week, though it is far better after a couple months, but the wine really needs to mature for over a year; otherwise it is harsh like a cheap whiskey.

 Your beer kit contains hops and a malted barley extract.